To help families impacted by COVID-19, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides direct cash payments to Ohioans.

 The amount of the payment depends on your income.

-Most individuals earning $75,000 or less will receive a payment of $1,200.
-Married couples who file taxes jointly and earn $150,000 or less will receive a payment of $2,400.
-Families are eligible to receive an additional $500 per child.
-For example a family of four could receive $3,400.
+- For the first round of stimulus checks: Most individuals earning $75,000 or less received a payment of $1,200.
+Married couples who file taxes jointly and earn $150,000 or less received a payment of $2,400.
+Families were eligible to receive an additional $500 per child.
+For example a family of four could have received up to $3,400.

 How will the IRS know where to send your check?

 The IRS will use the information it already has to issue the second round of stimulus payments.
 If you have direct deposit information on file with the IRS you will receive your payment via direct deposit.
 If you don't have direct deposit information on file with the IRS you will receive your payment as a check or debit card in the mail.